canvas-ai/canvas/README.md

 Contexts are represented by a tree structure resembling a file-system hierarchy; every tree node represents a separate layer filtering down all unstructured information fighting for your attention on a standard(tm) desktop setup(emails, notifications, chat messages, growing number of random browser tabs and ad-hoc download-extract-test-forget endeavors).

-A Canvas context tree is designed to be dynamic, supporting frequent changes to accommodate any structure needed to be productive:
+A Canvas context tree is designed to be dynamic, supporting frequent changes to accommodate any structure needed to be productive; example context tree:

 ```plain
 universe://